noura05x/week-4/README.md

  This assignment focuses on evaluating a trained machine learning model.
 It analyzes model performance and helps understand how well the model predicts the target values.

+ ---
+## Neural Network Project

+ A deep learning project that classifies natural scene images into 6 categories using Convolutional Neural Networks (CNN) and MobileNetV2. هف uses PyTorch to build and train image classification models that can automatically detect different types of natural scenes and urban environments.